 Hempcrete is a biocomposite material used for construction.
 It consists of a blend of hemp curds, lime, sand, and insulation.
 This blend has proven to be a competent replacement for concrete in multiple different situations.

-The density of the mixture alters the application intentions.
-Increasing the thickness allows the mixture to produce the roof and floor insulation.
+The density of the mixture alters the intention of the application.
+Increasing the thickness allows the mixture to produce roof and floor insulation.
 Decreasing the density lets it be used for indoor and outdoor plasters.
-This versatile compound holds the potential to replace a large chunk of required material when it comes to building.
+This versatile compound has the potential to replace a large chunk of required material in buildings.

 Another massive benefit of hempcrete is its high vapor permeability.
-This lets the structure breathe and absorb water while letting it release so that it doesn’t cause mildew or rot.
-This makes hempcrete an excellent choice of insulation choice.
+This allows the structure to breathe and absorb water while letting it release so that it doesn’t cause mildew or rot.
+This makes hempcrete an excellent insulation choice.

 Although the name is based on concrete, hempcrete is currently not a viable replacement for ground-based works such as house foundations or driveways.
-Hempcrete needs to be used above the floor line to ensure it doesn’t release water back into the rest of the structure.
+Hempcrete must be used above the floor line to ensure it doesn’t release water back into the rest of the structure.

 Hempcrete is versatile and ideal for interior applications.
-Hopefully, in the future, it will prove to replace other forms of concrete and give us a much more environmentally friendly option for building larger structures.
+Hopefully, it will replace other forms of concrete in the future and give us a much more environmentally friendly option for building larger structures.

 28. Animal Bedding

-When it comes to animal care, things like bedding can differ depending on what conditions are necessary.
-For example, there’s a difference between the bedding needed for a chicken coup versus bedding better suited for a horse.animal bedding
+When it comes to animal care, bedding can differ depending on the conditions necessary.
+For example, bedding needed for a chicken coup may not be better suited for a horse.animal bedding

 And much like traditional hay, wood shavings, and sand, hemp comes through for us in this regard.
-Depending on the demands of whatever bedding is needed, different forms of hemp may be used.
+Different forms of hemp may be used depending on the demands of whatever bedding is needed.

 What makes hemp ideal if there are already so many alternatives on the market?
 Well, there are a few reasons that come to mind immediately.

 Hemp beddings are extremely low dust.
 When hemp is being prepped as animal bedding, it undergoes a cleaning process that rigorously removes loose particulates from it.
 This lowers the overall dust in a given bedding area and makes it much easier for an animal to breathe freely.
-This is especially helpful with horses who suffer from conditions like the heaves or inflammatory airway disease.
+This is especially helpful for horses suffering from conditions like heaves or inflammatory airway disease.

 Hemp is also incredibly absorbent.
 It has the unique properties of being both warm feeling and noticeably soft while simultaneously holding up to four times its weight in liquid.
 That means less moisture in the air around your beloved animals and lowers the chances of flies and biting insects trying to make a home in it.
 In addition, it has a cat litter-like quality to it and prevents the pooling of animal waste by making sure to grab ahold of all of it.

-It is also fully biodegradable and sustainable to produce.
-Unlike some bedding options that require treatments or ingredients that make them non-compostable or even outright unable to do anything but go into the trash after use.
-The pesticide and herbicide-free nature of hemp growth also remove the risk of harsh poison getting into your compost, making it safe for use on crops.
+It is also fully biodegradable and sustainable to produce, unlike some bedding options that require treatments or ingredients that make them non-compostable or even outright unable to do anything but go into the trash after use.
+The pesticide—and herbicide-free nature of hemp growth also removes the risk of harsh poison getting into your compost, making it safe for use on crops.

 29. Insulation

-hemp in insulationInsulation is a material that stops things like sound, heat, or even electricity.
-Experts design each type of insulation specifically for a given purpose.
-The materials for each type of insulation vary depending on what needs to be dampened.
+hemp in insulationInsulation is a material that dampens sound, heat, and even electricity.
+Experts design each type of insulation specifically for a given purpose, and the materials for each type of insulation vary depending on what needs to be dampened.

 Insects, other pests, and even mold have a tough time getting into or damaging hemp insulation, further cementing its place as a top contender as a building material.
-Even the removal of hemp insulation is more accessible as it does not lose its biodegradable properties.
+Even removing hemp insulation is more accessible as it does not lose its biodegradable properties.

 Where hemp insulation stands apart in its manufacturing is how little is needed outside of the plant itself.
 Most other insulation is either fully synthetic or a blend.
-These blends tend to be around 51% plant material and 49% chemicals and plastic.
+These blends are around 51% plant material and 49% chemicals and plastic.
 Hemp insulation can contain as much as 92% hemp and about 8% polyester fiber.

-The reason hemp insulation is still not mainstream is due to its relatively new status in the industry.
-Hemp insulation has only been in production since 2018 and, given time, may very well pass up fiberglass as the go-to material in building insulation.
+Due to its relatively new status in the industry, hemp insulation is still not mainstream.
+It’s also only been in production since 2018.
+Given time, it may very well pass up fiberglass as the go-to material in building insulation.

 The estimated price range for hemp insulation is dependent on the size.
 It can range from $1.35 per square foot to $3.10.
 However, this price could drop drastically over time as more hemp continues to grow legally in the US and more businesses adopt it as an industrial standard.